 Heat oven safe pan on cooktop med/high for three minutes.

-Add enough ghee, butter or coconut oil to lightly coat the bottom of pan and allow oil to get hot.
+Add enough olive oil to lightly coat the bottom of pan and allow oil to get hot.
 Carefully place salmon skin side up on pan…you should hear the “pshhhh” sound.

 Cook for 3-4 minutes till salmon is golden and crispy.
 Gently turn skin side down and sear for one more minute.
 Now transfer pan to preheated oven and cook for 10-12 minutes depending on how thick the salmon is.
 When done, remove from oven.
 To serve, remove salmon from skin by sliding your spatula between the skin and meat of the salmon.
 Top salmon with corn hash and chipotle lime mayo.